Joan Tanner, The Memorist Refutes, 2017

 Joan Tanner’s recent body of work builds on five decades of painting, sculpture, and mark-making.
 Her drawings present contradictory forms that emerge from an indistinguishable and murky baseline.
 Her sculpture resists easy interpretation but seems related to its drawn counterparts in the way she transforms industrial materials into an awkward stance capable of imminent movement.

-Jamie Treacy’s acrylic paintings beckon one into an uneasy terrain populated with fictional plants with vague architecture.
+Jamie Treacy’s acrylic paintings beckon one into an uneasy terrain populated with fictional plants and vague architecture.
 After years of carefully observing real plants, Treacy began this new series with the idea of inventing his own entangled flora.
 In the spirit of world-building he interrupts his opulently drawn organisms with elements of city infrastructure with pylons, pipes, fractured walls and reckless wires.
 Combining his love of Brutalist architecture with the practice of teaching perspective drawing, Treacy signals the viewer’s journey through a turbulent, densely intermingled, internal world.

 Joan Tanner, Crib for FLAW, 2021